eonx-com/easy-monorepo/packages/EasyBugsnag/docs/configurators.md

 The following example configurator adds the Laravel version to the *runtime versions* attribute of the device data for Bugsnag.

-Create a class extending `EonX\EasyBugsnag\Configurator\AbstractClientConfigurator` and add your version logic:
+Create a class extending `EonX\EasyBugsnag\Common\Configurator\AbstractClientConfigurator` and add your version logic:

 ```php
 // app/Bugsnag/RuntimeVersionConfigurator.php